One Writer's Thoughts on Indie Publishing

 Keywords & Categories & Metadata, Oh My!

 Okay.
-When it all comes down to it, this and your cover are really what makes or breaks your book.
+When it all comes down to it, this can make or break your book.
 If people can't find it, they can't read it.
 Period.
 There are lots of resources available.
 I would recommend reading How to Choose Keywords and How to Choose Categories at Kindlepreneur to start.
 Mark Dawson also has very accurate, up-to-date info (the free stuff is very, very good).

 I started by: Hand sorting keywords and categories the slow way described by both of those gurus.
 It works, but takes HOURS.